 MICHEL DELARUE, ISM / SCIENCE PHOTO LIBRARY MICHEL DELARUE, ISM / SCIENCE PHOTO LIBRARY

 Sea urchin embryo, four-cell stage, light micrograph.
 These four identical cells (blastomeres) have resulted from two phases of cell division (mitosis): the fertilised egg divided into two cells, then each divided again.
-The chromosomes in the cells have been tagged with a fluorescent marker.
-This reveals that the chromosomes are dividing again, the anaphase stage of mitosis.
-Once the chromosomes have divided into two identical copies, the cells themselves will divide, forming an eight-cell embryo.
+The nuclei of the cells are highlighted as the DNA in them has been tagged with a fluorescent marker.
 The sea urchin has long been used as a model organism in reproductive biology.

 Model release not required.
 Property release not required.